talentdeficit/jsx/README.markdown

 #### `relax` ####

 relax is a synonym for `[replaced_bad_utf8, single_quoted_strings, comments, ignored_bad_escapes]` for when you don't care how janky and awful your json input is, you just want the parser to do the best it can

+#### `{pre_encoder, F}` or `{pre_encoders, [F, G,...]}` ####

+pre encoders are functions of arity 1 that pre-process input to the encoder. only input evaluated in a *value* context is pre-processed in this manner (so keys are not pre-processed, but objects and lists are). if more than one pre encoder is declared, the input will be passed to each of them in the order they are declared

+input can be any term, but final output from the chain should be otherwise recognized input to the encoder

 ### <a name="incompletes">incomplete input</a> ###